-As we continue to navigate these unchartered times, self-care has become more important than ever.
+As we navigate these unchartered times, self-care has become more important.
 This year we curated fun and helpful resources to help you expand your well-being toolbox.
 Interested in getting curated well-being resources directly into your inbox?
-Subscribe to our bi-monthly Well-Being newsletter.
+Subscribe to our Duke Health & Well-Being newsletter.

 Every system in the body relies on oxygen.
-From cognition to digestion, effective breathing can not only provide you with a greater sense of mental clarity, but it can also help you sleep better, digest food more efficiently, improve your body’s immune response, and reduce stress levels.
+From cognition to digestion, effective breathing can provide you with a greater sense of mental clarity and help you sleep better, digest food more efficiently, improve your body’s immune response, and reduce stress levels.
 Discover new ways to breathe yourself into a healthier self.

 The pandemic has redefined people’s fitness routines.
 We now have more options than ever to remain active, from sophisticated home exercise equipment to virtual packages with your favorite wellness facility to safely attending classes at your local gym.
 Motivate your loved ones with a fitness-supporting gift, decide the best home-exercise option for your home or give the gift of health with a personal training package.

-Here at Duke Health & Well-Being, we believe “food is medicine.”
-Try new healthy recipes, add texture and flavor to your meals while supporting your digestive, nervous and immune systems.
+At Duke Health & Well-Being, we believe “food is medicine.”
+Try new healthy recipes, and add texture and flavor to your meals while supporting your digestive, nervous, and immune systems.

 Sleep has emerged as one of the most important aspects of well-being.
-Poor sleep health is a common problem with 25 percent of U.S. adults reporting insufficient sleep or rest at least 15 out of every 30 days.
-Sleep, like nutrition and physical activity, is a critical determinant of health and well-being.
-Give the gift of rest with the Sleep Foundation best sleep gifts.
+Poor sleep health is a common problem, with 25 percent of U.S. adults reporting insufficient sleep or rest at least 15 out of every 30 days.
+Like nutrition and physical activity, sleep is a critical determinant of health and well-being.
+Give the gift of rest with the Sleep Foundation’s best sleep gifts.

 Interested in learning integrative techniques to improve rest?
 Sign up for our January Health & Well-being Smarts Seminar.

 Disclaimer: We have not utilized or evaluated every item in these lists and are in no manner endorsing them.
-We are sharing the resources for your exploration in the hopes that you might find some that resonate and are supportive of you.
+We are sharing the resources for your exploration in the hopes that you might find some that resonate and support you.